philthephatman/awesome-hacking-lists/hackwith.md

 ## Shell

+- [lazyrecon](https://github.com/nahamsec/lazyrecon) - This script is intended to automate your reconnaissance process in an organized fashion
+- [RAI](https://github.com/obscuritylabs/RAI) - Rapid Attack Infrastructure (RAI)
+- [DevSecOps-Studio](https://github.com/teacheraio/DevSecOps-Studio) - Virtual environment for learning DevSecOps
 - [megplus](https://github.com/EdOverflow/megplus) - Automated reconnaissance wrapper — TomNomNom's meg on steroids.
 - [Vegile](https://github.com/Screetsec/Vegile) - This tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden your spesisifc process,unlimited your session in metasploit and transparent.
 Even when it killed, it will re-run again.
 There always be a procces which while run another process,So we can assume that this procces is unstopable like a Ghost in The Shell
 - [contact.sh](https://github.com/EdOverflow/contact.sh) - An OSINT tool to find contacts in order to report security vulnerabilities.
 - [BruteX](https://github.com/1N3/BruteX) - Automatically brute force all services running on a target.
 - [Goohak](https://github.com/1N3/Goohak) - Automatically Launch Google Hacking Queries Against A Target Domain
 - [IntRec-Pack](https://github.com/NullArray/IntRec-Pack) - Intelligence and Reconnaissance Package/Bundle installer.
-- [003Recon](https://github.com/003random/003Recon) - Some tools to automate recon - 003random
 - [recon.sh](https://github.com/jobertabma/recon.sh) - A toolset to track and organize output of reconnaissance tools
 - [yotter](https://github.com/b3rito/yotter) - yotter - bash script that performs recon and then uses dirb to discover directories that might lead to information leakage
 - [lscript](https://github.com/arismelachroinos/lscript) - The LAZY script will make your life easier, and of course faster.
-- [cs-suite](https://github.com/SecurityFTW/cs-suite) - Cloud Security Suite - One stop tool for auditing the security posture of AWS infrastructure.
+- [cs-suite](https://github.com/SecurityFTW/cs-suite) - Cloud Security Suite - One stop tool for auditing the security posture of AWS & GCP infrastructure.
 - [Installer](https://github.com/OnionDecoy/Installer) - A platform to run private unannounced Honeypots as Tor Hidden Services (aka Onion Decoys) inside the Tor Network.
 - [mpc](https://github.com/g0tmi1k/mpc) - MSFvenom Payload Creator (MSFPC)
 - [tornado](https://github.com/rebellionil/tornado) - All in one MITM tool .